Galois structure of the holomorphic differentials of curves: Introduction

 \section{Introduction}

 Let $k$ be a perfect field, and let $X$ be a smooth projective geometrically irreducible curve over $k$.
 Denote the sheaf of relative differentials of $X$ over $k$ by $\Omega_X$.
 The space of holomorphic differentials of $X$ is the space of global sections $\HH^0(X,\Omega_X)$.
-Suppose $G$ is a finite group acting faithfully on $X$.
-Then $G$ acts on $\Omega_X$ and on $\HH^0(X,\Omega_X)$.
-In particular, $\HH^0(X,\Omega_X)$ is a $k[G]$-module of $k$-dimension equal to the genus $g(X)$ of $X$.
+Suppose $G$ is a finite group acting faithfully on the right on $X$ over $k$.
+Then $G$ acts on the left on $\Omega_X$ and on $\HH^0(X,\Omega_X)$.
+In particular, $\HH^0(X,\Omega_X)$ is a left $k[G]$-module of $k$-dimension equal to the genus $g(X)$ of $X$.
 It is a classical problem, which was first posed by Hecke \cite{Hecke:1928}, to determine the $k[G]$-module structure of $\HH^0(X,\Omega_X)$.
 In other words, this amounts to determining the decomposition of $\HH^0(X,\Omega_X)$ into its indecomposable direct $k[G]$-module summands.
-In the case when $k$ is algebraically closed and its characteristic does not divide $\#G$, this problem was solved by Chevalley and Weil \cite{Chevalley1934-eb} using character theory.
+In the case when $k$ is algebraically closed and its characteristic does not divide $\#G$, this problem was solved by Chevalley and Weil \cite{Chevalley1934-eb} using character theory (see also \cite{Hurwitz1892}).

 For the remainder of the paper, we assume that the characteristic of $k$ is a prime $p$ that divides $\#G$.
 Two main difficulties then arise.
 One is the appearance of wild ramification and the other is that one needs to use positive characteristic representation theory.
 In particular, there are indecomposable $k[G]$-modules that are not irreducible.